OutsideofemiT/empTrack_10/README.md

 1. Clone the repository: git clone [git@github.com:OutsideofemiT/](https://github.com/OutsideofemiT/empTrack_10.git) Navigate to the project directory: cd empTrack_10.
 Install dependencies: npm install inquirer and $ npm install pg.

 ## Usage
-To use the README generator, run the following command in your terminal: node index.js.
+To use the Employee Tracker, run the following command in your terminal: node src/index.js.
 Follow the prompts to complete your README file.

 ## License
 This project is licensed under the MIT license.